Architecture

 The listed building of the Kunsthalle Bielefeld will undergo a comprehensive general refurbishment and extension from mid-2025.
 The museum takes this opportunity to discuss the history of the house, including its controversies, in depth according to the current state of research.
 The upcoming transformation process offers the opportunity to make adjustments to current and future exhibition requirements and to overhaul the museum’s infrastructure from an ecological point of view.

-A three-part symposium in 2023 will create initial starting points for a critical examination of the Kunsthalle’s history and architecture as well as its transformation.
+A three-part symposium in 2023 will create the first starting points for a critical examination of the history and architecture of the Kunsthalle and its transformation.
+Video recordings of all lectures can also be found on the Architecture Symposium website or directly in the Kunsthalle Bielefeld Journal.

 The Kunsthalle Bielefeld is part of the architecture route art museums.